ikozyr-intellective/devops.intellectivelab.com/enterprise-search/installing-uie.md

 - Move `cmbicmsdk81-8.6.0.jar` and `uie-plugin-cm8-7.6.1.x.jar` from `uie-crawl/plugins/uie-plugin-cm8-7.6.1.x` folder to `/uie-crawl/ext` folder
 - Copy `cmbicmsrvs.ini` under `/uie-crawl/samples/config/cm8/solr8` folder to the path specified in the CM8 crawler config
-- Edit and update the CM8 server properties to match the specific environment and save the file
+- Edit and update the CM8 server properties to match the specific environment and save the file:

 	![uie-folder](.\images\image42.png)